pyTroopers/Pyscript/README.md

 #	Greetings

-Hello Developers
+Hello Developers.

-I will post here some Python and Shell Scripts
+I will post here some Python and Shell Scripts.

 Have Fun!